The Executive members are elected at the Annual Conference

 The Revd Elizabeth Clark is the National Rural Officer for the Methodist and United Reformed Churches.
 Her post is based at Germinate: Arthur Rank Centre at Stoneleigh Park.
 It often feels as if she is juggling several different ‘hats’ but that is not new.
 Prior to this appointment, Elizabeth served as a Minister in 3 circuits across North Yorkshire always looking after several churches.
 From her 6th year in ministry she was also District Rural Officer to one and then two Methodist Districts.
 Elizabeth is passionate about rural ministry and rural communities, which considering she grew up in London is quite a culture change.
 Elizabeth is committed to ecumenical working as the key to rural mission and ministry.

-The Revd Claire Maxim is Rector of Ludgershall and Faberstown in the Diocese of Salisbury in the Church of England.
+The Revd Claire Maxim is the CEO of the Arthur Rank Centre.
 She was ordained in 2010, after 20 years in the energy industry.
 She is passionate about a ministry of coffee and cake, and loves to dissect a knotty problem over a glass of something.
-For relaxation she reads history and detective novels, walks, writes, and spends too much time on Twitter.
+For relaxation she reads history and detective novels, walks, paints, and spends too much time on Twitter.

 Contact us here